 Network IP address selection is specified by either DHCP or a Static IP address.
 If DHCP is selected and DHCP service is available on the network an IP Address, Gateway, and Netmask will be assigned by the DHCP service.
-If a DHCP service is not available and no Static address has been previously assigned the camera will default after 30 seconds to a Static address of 192.0.0.99.
-The camera can be accessed using this address at which time the address can be changed and the appropriate Gateway and Netmask values can be assigned also.
+If a DHCP service is not available and no static IP address has been previously assigned the device will default after 30 seconds to a static IP address of 192.168.0.99.
+The device can be accessed using this address at which time the address can be changed and the appropriate Gateway and Netmask values can be assigned also.